skrub-data/skrub/doc/modules/data_ops/basics/building_data_ops_plan.rst

 learner to execute all steps as intended.

-See :ref:`sphx_glr_auto_examples_data_ops_11_data_ops_intro.py` for an introductory example on how to use Skrub DataOps on a single dataframe.
+See :ref:`sphx_glr_auto_examples_data_ops_11_data_ops_intro.py` for an introductory example on how to use skrub DataOps on a single dataframe.